-GB trail in BJK Cup tie as Boulter loses opener
+GB's uphill task even harder after BJK Cup defeat

-Billie Jean King Cup Finals: Katie Boulter loses Great Britain's opener against Kazakhstan
+Billie Jean King Cup Finals: Great Britain lose to Kazakhstan after Katie Boulter & Harriet Dart defeats

 Last updated on .From the section Tennis

+Great Britain's uphill task at the Billie Jean King Cup Finals became even harder after losing their opening tie against Kazakhstan in Glasgow.

-Katie Boulter was unable to rise to the occasion like she has so often in the past as Great Britain went 1-0 behind in their opening Billie Jean King Cup Finals group tie against Kazakhstan.
+Katie Boulter was unable to rise to the occasion like she has so often, losing the first match to Yulia Putintseva.

-British number three Boulter started well but opponent Yulia Putintseva fought back to win 4-6 6-3 6-2.

-Harriet Dart, Britain's leading player in Emma Raducanu's absence, plays Wimbledon champion Elena Rybakina next.
+Harriet Dart, Britain's top player in Emma Raducanu's absence, then lost to Wimbledon champion Elena Rybakina.

-Hosts Britain will lose the best-of-three tie in Glasgow if Dart is beaten.

-If world number 98 Dart beats the Grand Slam winner, who is ranked 22nd, then the tie will be settled by the doubles match.

-Doubles specialists Olivia Nicholls and Alicia Barnett have been picked by British captain Anne Keothavong and are set to make their debuts in the event.
-The doubles rubber is still played even if the tie has been settled as the result may yet have a bearing on the final group standings.
+It meant the Kazakhs sealed the best-of-three tie and left Britain facing elimination before they play Spain.

+Kazakhstan face Spain on Wednesday and another victory would mean they win Group C, therefore rendering Britain's match against Spain on Thursday meaningless in the context of this week's tournament.

-The Finals features 12 teams split across four groups, with the winners of the round-robin stage going through to the semi-finals.
+The Finals features 12 teams split across four groups, with the winners of the round-robin stage going through to the last four.

 Britain's uphill task made even harder